appcircleio/appcircle-docusaurus/docs/workflows/flutter-specific-workflow-steps/flutter-build-for-web.md

 ### Prerequisites

-There are no prerequisites required before using the **​Flutter Build for Web** step.
+Before running the **​Flutter Build for Web** step, certain prerequisites must be completed.
+These prerequisites are detailed in the table below:

 | Prerequisite Workflow Step                      | Description                                     |
 |-------------------------------------------------|-------------------------------------------------|